Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ## Momentum and Impulse

-**Momentum** is a measure of an object's quantity of motion.
-More massive and faster objects both have a greater quantity of motion, and thus a greater momentum, whereas less massive and slower objects have a smaller momentum.
+**Momentum** is a measure of how much an object is moving.
+More massive and faster objects have a greater momentum, whereas less massive and slower objects have a lesser momentum.
 We define an object's momentum along the object's trajectory by $\vec p = m\vec v$.
 Newton's 2nd law can be formulated (and indeed, was originally formulated) in terms of momentum:

 $$
 \vec F_\mathrm{net} = \frac{d\vec p}{dt}